cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 ## What is a closure action?

-First things first, lets see a few actions in the wild.
+First things first, let's see a few actions in the wild.

 Which ones of this are closure actions?